Isivile23/Python-Week-1/README.md

 If you add an else statement the code under that will be executed if the condition is false.
 In Python use the if statement like "a=True, if a: print it is true" For loop can be used to iterate over a list.
+In While Loop we can execute a set of statements as long as the condition is true.

+# Functions